snowyu/type-info.js/README.md

 #### toObject(options)

-convert the type info to an object.
+convert the type info to an parametric type object.
 It could be streamable your type.

 __arguments__